Chemical Resistance of Plastics

 High Density Polyethylene (HDPE) – Suitable for working conditions up to 176°F (80°C).
 HDPE is recommended for all external applications due to its enhanced resistance to freezing conditions.
 Black, UV stabilizing additives prevent the degrading effects of sunlight.
 HDPE is also recommended for demineralized water and Chromic acid applications.

-The percentage of area covered by the balls is independent of the ball diameter, being the ratio of a circle to the hexagon which surrounds it.
+The percentage of area covered by the floating ball cover is independent of the ball diameter, being the ratio of a circle to the hexagon which surrounds it.
 This equates to 91% of the liquid surface area.
-The frictional contact points ensure that each ball remains stable when subjected to increased liquid or air turbulence.
+The frictional contact points ensure that each floating ball cover remains stable when subjected to increased liquid or air turbulence.

 |Diameter (mm)||Average weight (g)||Number per ft²||Number per m²|

 |Avg Surface Temperature °C||90||70||50||90||70||50||90||70||50|

 |Percentage vaporation saving||–||–||–||87||91||90||90||92||91|